gvwilson/sdxjs/debugger/index.md

 but we don't want to have to write a parser or wrestle with the <span i="abstract syntax tree">ASTs</span> of <span x="style-checker"/>.
 As a compromise,
-we will represent programs as simple JSON data structures in which every element has the form `[command ...args]`:
+we will represent programs as JSON data structures whose element have the form `[command ...args]`:

 {% include file file='filter-base.json' %}